Doctor of Nursing Practice

-All DNP students must submit a verification of practice hours completed in their Master's and/or post-graduate certificate program upon admission to the program.
-Students submitting verification of fewer than 400 post-BSN practice hours will be contacted by the Graduate Programs Office to discuss the addition of 1-6 sh of NURS8950 Advanced Practice Hours in Organizational Leadership to the program of study.
-One semester hour is equivalent to approximately 64 clock hours of supervised practice; an average of a minimum of 4 clock hours/week across a 16 week trimester.
-Completion of supervised practice hours is pre-requisite to enrolling in semester hours for the final DNP Practice Project.
+All DNP students must submit a verification of practice hours completed in their master's and/or post-graduate certificate program upon admission to the program.
+Students submitting verification of fewer than 400 post-BSN practice hours will be contacted by the Graduate Programs Office to discuss the addition of 1-4 s.h. of NURS8950 Advanced Practice Hours in Organizational Leadership to the program of study.
+One semester hour is equivalent to approximately 80-100 clock hours of supervised practice; an average of a minimum of four clock hours per week across a 16-week trimester.
+Completion of supervised practice hours is prerequisite to enrolling in semester hours for the final DNP practice improvement project.

 Program Goal and Outcomes

-The goal of our online program is to prepare nurses for advanced practice roles and as clinical scholars skilled in the translation of theory, research, clinical practice, measurement of patient outcomes and transformation of health care systems to ensure quality and safety.
+The goal of the online program is to prepare nurses for advanced practice roles and as clinical scholars skilled in the application of theory and research, evidence-based practice, advanced clinical practice, measurement of patient outcomes and transformation of health care systems to ensure quality and safety.

-- Use relevant emerging technology to advance research, education and health outcomes.
+- Use relevant systems/technology to advance research, education and health outcomes.